OK Play: Play Anywhere with Anyone

 The gameplay is not deep, but OK Play isn’t designed to be a deep game.
 It’s a way to have a simple game at your fingertips, ready to play in any place with any combination of people.
 It succeeds spectacularly at this goal.

-OK Play is available exclusively at Target.
+OK Play was available exclusively at Target.
 For $15 or less, it’s a great choice for camping, the beach, or any messy environment (including a house with toddlers!)

 The Family Gamers received a promotional copy of OK Play from Big Potato Games for this review.